g-divya/g-divya/README.md

-Tech Enthusiast with a keen interest in technology and AI-driven applications.
+Tech Enthusiast with an interest in technology and AI-driven applications.
-Experienced in computer vision, NLP, machine learning, and backend development.
+Basic Experience in computer vision, NLP, machine learning, and backend python development.
-Former NVIDIA intern and Google WE Scholar.